jlhughes/Journal/README.md

 ## Use
 - Events - track ToDos, appointments, ...
 - Assets - track physical items, can be associated with Events
+- Accounts - manage Cash or Credit Accounts and see balance modified by Ledger entries on Events.
+- Contacts -
 - Passwword - manage passwords
-- Accounts - manage Cash or Credit Accounts and see balance modified by Ledger entries on Events.

 ## Other
 Ledger entries on Events create double entry accounting Transactions which modify the balance of the two accounts involved.